litonarefin/easy-elementor-addons/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Must have and Essential Elementor Addons for speed up your Design Creativity.
-Header Footer & Comment Form Builder,Custom CSS, dynamic conditions.
+Custom Breakpoints, Header Footer & Comment Form Builder,Custom CSS, Custom JS, dynamic conditions etc.

 == Description ==
 [Master Addons](https://master-addons.com/) is a collection of Stunning and cutting edged designed Elementor Addons Pack.
 Have you been looking for the perfect addons for Elementor that can help you make a creative looking website?
 Well, you don’t have to look too far.
 With master-addons for elementor, you get a wide range of elements that make your ordinary-looking website into something interactable, visually appealing and a lot more reader-friendly.